 Security & Compliance Analyzer

-To perform a security check, open the Home tab and click Security & Compliance (Best Practices Analyzer - before Veeam Backup & Replication 12.1 (build 12.1.0.2131)) on the ribbon.
+To perform a security check, select the Home tab and click Security & Compliance on the ribbon.
 After that, the Security & Compliance Analyzer window opens and the security check starts automatically.

 Security & Compliance Analyzer

-Configuration parameters set up as recommended will have the Passed status.
+Configuration parameters that have recommended settings will have the Passed status.
 Parameters that have the Not implemented status should be revised in terms of your backup infrastructure.
 You can set them up as recommended or exclude specific parameters from the checklist.

 Tip

-Run Security & Compliance Analyzer regularly, especially after you made significant changes in the backup infrastructure.
-To set up scan scheduling, see this section.
+Run the Security & Compliance Analyzer regularly, especially after you make significant changes to your backup infrastructure.
+To configure scan scheduling, see this section.

 Configuration Parameters